 Timelines and Documentation

-Early Intervention programs will documents efforts to do the following:
+Early Intervention programs will document efforts to do the following:

 Contact families after the referral.

 Obtain consent.
 A parent’s refusal of an evaluation to determine eligibility is documented in the record.

 Complete the evaluation and assessment.
 In the event that an infant/toddler is not available to complete the evaluation and assessment subsequent to the referral (for example, due to family reasons of availability or because he/she is hospitalized), the reasons for the delay in completing the evaluation/assessment will also be documented.
 The evaluation/assessment is to be completed as soon as possible after the infant/toddler becomes available for the evaluation to determine eligibility subject to parental consent.